jareddonovan/creative-coding-showcase/README.md

 This will start the application with some example content you can use to test.
 It will also generate a default `config.json` file in your system configuration directory, which you can edit to change how the showcase app works.
 You can exit the app from the menu, or by typing CTRL+C from the terminal.

 ## Command line switches

-To test with command-line switches (note - this doesn't seem to work on the raspberry pi)

-`./node_modules/.bin/electron main.js --SWITCH=VALUE`
+Any of the config.json options can be set via command line switches.
+For example, to run the showcase in a small window:

+`creative-coding-showcase --width=400`

+Or to use command line switches when in development:

+`npx electron src/main.js --width=400`

 Supported command line switches and values are the same as the `config.json` file options.
 This makes it easy to change the way the app runs without having to edit the config file.

+(Note that adding new config options requires to add them to the list of switches checked for in `src/main.js`.)

 ## Adding sketches